dustinpfister/blog_posts/_posts/js-promise-all.md

 layout: post
 categories: js
 id: 488
-updated: 2019-06-26 17:31:04
+updated: 2019-06-26 17:33:57
-version: 1.10
+version: 1.11
 ---

 When a whole bunch of tasks need to be accomplished before moving on with things, one way to do so is with the [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method.
 This method will return a resolved promise object when everything that is given to it via an array as the first argument is resolved if a promise, or is something that is not a promise.
+So it goes without saying that the promise all method is fairly useful whenever I am in a situation in which I need to do a whole bunch of async tasks and then continue with more to do once all of that has complected.
+So then lets take a look at a few examples of the promise all method in action.

 <!-- more -->